England, Wales and Northern Ireland aerial photography

 National Air Photo Library: Aerial photography of Canada from the 1920s onwards.

 NARA: The Cartographical and Architectural Section of the United States National Archives & Records Administration (NARA) holds aerial photography of locations throughout the world.
-It holds Allied and Axis photography from the Second World War and postwar aerial and satellite imagery declassifed by the United States Government.
+It holds Allied and Axis photography from the Second World War and postwar aerial and satellite imagery declassified by the United States Government.

 RAF Museum: The RAF Museum (London) Photograph Collection covers the history of British military aviation.
 It holds a number of small collections of aerial photography.